kenyanthugger/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly - displays current directory contents with user and group IDs displayed numerically 6-firstdirectory - creates directory named my_first_directory in the /tmp/ directory 7-movethatfile - moves file betty from /tmp/ to /tmp/my_first_directory
+5-listfilesdigitonly - displays current directory contents with user and group IDs displayed numerically 6-firstdirectory - creates directory named my_first_directory in the /tmp/ directory 7-movethatfile - moves file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete - deletes the file betty in the /tmp/my_first_directory